pangenome/sweepga/docs/fastga_pangenome_analysis.typ

 FastGA's merge-based approach eliminates the O(L²) per-pair comparison cost of naive k-mer matching, achieving O(L) per pair through sorting and linear merge.

-For pangenome self-alignment with H genomes, the critical insight is: *sorting all k-mers together into one table* reduces scan time from O(H²·L) to O(H·L).
-We still produce O(H²·L) seed pairs (all genome pairs × all positions), but the H² enumeration at each shared k-mer happens within cache—H adjacent entries rather than H² separate merge operations.
+For pangenome self-alignment with H genomes, the critical insight is: *sorting all k-mers together into one table* reduces the scan phase from O(H²·L) to O(H·L) operations.
+Total output remains O(H²·L) seed pairs, but the expensive work (index lookups, cache fetches, merge bookkeeping) is reduced H-fold, while the remaining emission work happens cache-locally on adjacent entries.

+This decomposition explains the observed ~10× speedup for H=7: close to the theoretical H-fold improvement in scan cost, with additional gains from cache locality.

 Memory is the main constraint: O(H·L) space for the sorted k-mer table.
 For large pangenomes, hierarchical workflows (sparse global alignment → local refinement) make this tractable.